jeffreyadams/atlasofliegroups-docs/tutorial/video_3B/example_Sp4R.rst

    atlas>

-So, this is a way to go from ``atlas`` parameters to the Harish-Chandra parameters expressed in the usual way with respect to the fixed base element.
+So, this is a way to go from ``atlas`` parameters to the Harish-Chandra parameters expressed, in the usual way, with respect to the fixed base element.
 The one corresponding to ``x=2`` is the holomorphic discrete series, the one for ``x=3`` is the antiholomorphic one and the other two are the large discrete series.